 Is a Digital Student ID Card the breakthrough we need to help save teens?

 The CDC says that between 2007 and 2018, the national suicide rate among people aged 10-24 went up by 57 percent.
-It’s hard to say exactly why the rate has increased, but nonetheless districts and principles are ready to take action.
+It’s hard to say exactly why the rate has increased, but nonetheless, districts and principals are ready to take action with a student ID card.

 As a result of this unprecedented increase, legislators are implementing innovative measures to try and combat these growing numbers.
 The US Senate passed a new federal bill in late 2020 that would from now on require that colleges and universities add suicide prevention hotlines to their student identification cards.